senzing-garage/init-database/README.md

    The file chosen depends on the database engine specified in the protocol section of `SENZING_TOOLS_DATABASE_URL` or the database(s) specified in `SENZING_TOOLS_ENGINE_CONFIGURATION_JSON`.
 1. Creates a Senzing configuration in the database based on the contents of `/opt/senzing/g2/resources/templates/g2config.json`
-1. *Optionally:* Adds datasources to the Senzing configuration.
+1. *Optionally:* Adds datasources to the initial Senzing configuration.

 ## Install